-The Okaloosa County Tax Collectors office accepts applications for passports at the Niceville second floor location.
+The Okaloosa County Tax Collectors office accepts applications for passports at the Niceville second floor location by appointment only.
 One appointment per person is required to submit your application.
 To make an appointment you can call (850)651-7300 or Click here to book your appointment.

-You will find our Passport office in our Niceville second floor.
+You will find our Passport office on our Niceville second floor.
 Please enter our building through our side door and not the main Tax Collector entrance.

 For driving direction to the Niceville location, you can Click here for a map.